dineshappavoo/BellmanFordShortestPath/README.md

 	  Worst case performance  O (|V| |E|)
 	  Worst case space complexity O (|V|)

-##Functionality
+##Install

 This library has the implementaion of Bellamn Ford algorithm to find the shortest path in a directed graph G=[V,E].The following code snippet shows how to get the shortest path,

     BellmanFordAlgorithm bellmanFord=new BellmanFordAlgorithm();
     bellmanFord.findShortestPath();